-How Long Can a Dash Cam Run on an External Battery Pack?
+How Long Can a Dash Cam Run on a Battery Pack?

 The real move for anyone wanting their dash cam to keep rolling when the ignition is off is an external battery pack.
 Without one, your dash cam is essentially sleeping when your car is sleeping, which defeats half the purpose.